 Eric Clapton – The Lady in the Balcony: Lockdown Sessions (Live Album Review)

 With all this in mind, The Lady in the Balcony: Lockdown Sessions is a mostly unplugged set that is very reminiscent of his amazing 1992 Unplugged album recorded nearly thirty years earlier.
-Stripped down as much as it could possibly be with no audience, no big sound system, or no venue, it is just the band in Clapton and his band playing some of their greatest gems for ‘The Lady in the Balcony’…his wife.
+Stripped down as much as it could possibly be with no audience, big sound system, or venue, it is just the band in Clapton and his band playing some of their greatest gems for ‘The Lady in the Balcony’…his wife.

 Honest, pure, and sounding stellar, The Lady in the Balcony: Lockdown Sessions is a timeless and enjoyable listen that will touch your heart.
 It will grab your full attention and tell tales that dig deep underneath your skin, just like music is intended!
-Furthermore, if you are interested in seeing the actual performance, you can invest in the deluxe edition of this album which features Blu-ray video.
-One of the most pleasant surprises of 2021, and something you will find inspiration in, Cryptic Rock gives The Lady in the Balcony: Lockdown Sessions 5 out of 5 stars.
+Furthermore, if you are interested in seeing the actual performance, you can invest in the deluxe edition of this album, which features Blu-ray video.
+One of the most pleasant surprises of 2021 and something you will find inspiration in, Cryptic Rock gives The Lady in the Balcony: Lockdown Sessions 5 out of 5 stars.

 Like the in-depth, diverse coverage of Cryptic Rock?
 Help us in support to keep the magazine going strong for years to come with a small donation.